secretstartups/handbook/sales/field-operations/gtm-resources/index.html.md

    1. Once account ownership has been updated remove the `Quarterly Review` picklist value from the `Account Reassignment Status`

 **Holdover Account Process**
-1. Review the Account and Opportunity Holdover Expiration reports and move the expired accounts and opportunities to the Account Rep listed in the `Holdover Next Owner`field.
+1. Review the Account Holdover Expiration reports and move the expired accounts to the Account Rep listed in the `Holdover Next Owner`field.
-   1. Ensure the Opportunity is in stage 3 or below before moving.
-Anything over stage 3 will remain with the current opportunity owner.
 1. Remove the value from the `Holdover Next Owner` after transfer of ownership
+1. Accounts are not eligible for a second holdover request.
+If this request is made the ASMs must agree

 **Quarterly Opportunity Review Process